OrchardCMS/OrchardCore/src/docs/reference/modules/Email/README.md

 ## Email Settings Configuration

-The `OrchardCore.Email` module allows the user to use configuration values to override the settings configured from the admin area by calling the `ConfigureEmailSettings()` extension method on `OrchardCoreBuilder` when initializing the app.
+The `OrchardCore.Email` module in Orchard Core CMS offers users the capability to configure email settings through various sources.
+By default, users can configure these settings using the admin area.
+However, the module also allows users to override these default settings by specifying configuration values in alternative sources, such as app settings or environment variables.
+In this configuration hierarchy, values provided in app settings or environment variables take precedence over those configured in the admin area.
+This design provides users with flexibility in managing email configurations based on their preferences and specific deployment environments.

 The following configuration values can be customized: